Connect with us!

 What Not to Say to an Insurance Company

 When contacting an insurance company following a car accident, it is good to know what to say, but it is also important to know what statements to avoid.
 Recognize that the objectives of insurance companies and those filing a claim do not always align.
 Injured parties should protect themselves by saying no more than they need to.
-Contacting one of our car accident attorneys for assistance could help to ensure that someone does not say anything that could jeopardize their claim.
+Contacting one of our Florida car accident attorneys for assistance could help to ensure that someone does not say anything that could jeopardize their claim.

 First, it is best to wait before contacting the insurance company to file a claim until all who need medical attention have received it, and any necessary reports have been filed.
 Calling immediately after the accident while possibly in shock or still emotional from the collision can make it hard to focus and you may relay information that could decrease the value of your case.